mupif/mupif/README.txt

 To build an installable MuPIF package, several options are available.
 A package setuptools is normally used for creating e.g. installable tar files.
-Simply run a command   python setup.py sdist  to create sdist/*.tar.gz file.
+Simply run a command $python setup.py sdist  to create sdist/*.tar.gz file.

-python setup.py install installs the MuPIF on local disk - need a root priviledges by default.
-To uninstall, use   pip freeze   and then something like pip uninstall mupif==0.1
+$python setup.py install installs the MuPIF on local disk - need a root priviledges by default.
+To uninstall, use $pip freeze  and then something like
+$pip uninstall mupif